In on the Kill Taker: Music and lyrics

-Packaging
+Artwork

 Filmmaker Jem Cohen, a long-time friend and collaborator of the band, was responsible for some of the album's art design and packaging.
 Found pieces of text and photographs were used to make up the overall layout.
 The cover image, showing a burned-out gold Polaroid of the Washington Monument, was found by Cohen in the street.
 The inner sleeve was a piece that Jeremy Blake, a friend of the band, found tacked to a light post in Chicago.
 The text on the cover side margin and back cover were also found on the ground in New York City by Cohen and contained the phrase "...so I could have tried to put a stop to the hater, the adversary workers, iniquity evildoers.
 This is big because people in high places are in on the kill taker".

 Release

-Released on the 30th of June, 1993, In on the Kill Taker was the band's first album to enter the Billboard 200, eventually peaking at #153.
+Released in June 1993, In on the Kill Taker was the band's first album to enter the Billboard 200, eventually peaking at #153.
 The album also topped the independent charts of both NME and Melody Maker in the United Kingdom.

 Tour & popularity

 By the time the In on the Kill Taker tour was underway, the group began to sell-out large auditoriums and arenas, as well as receive more lucrative major label offers.
 During the band's sold-out 3-night stint at New York City's Roseland Ballroom in September 1993, music mogul and Atlantic Records president Ahmet Ertegün met with the band backstage in an attempt to sign them.
 Ertegün offered the band "anything you want," their own subsidiary label and more than $10 million just to sign with Atlantic.
 Fugazi declined the offer.
 The organizers of Lollapalooza also attempted to recruit the band for a headlining slot on its 1993 tour, which the band considered but ultimately turned down due to its tickets being priced at $33.
-An article by The Washington Post published in August that year noted that Kurt Cobain and Courtney Love - "rock's couple of the moment" - had attended a show of theirs in Seattle and even met the band afterwards.
+An article by The Washington Post published in August that year noted that Kurt Cobain and Courtney Love – "rock's couple of the moment" – had attended a show of theirs in Seattle and even met the band afterwards.
 It also recounted a similar level of interest from Michael Stipe (who "dance[d] the hokey-pokey in the street in front of the Capitol Theatre with Fugazi drummer Brendan Canty") and Eddie Vedder (who wanted to know where MacKaye and Picciotto lived during a tour of Washington D.C.) as well.
 A retrospective Pitchfork review from 2018 noted that in the article, "In on the Kill Taker isn’t brought up until somewhere near the bottom of the piece.
 It was almost like saying that you liked or knew them was like a badge of honor, it absolved you of your own sins.
 The music was eclipsed by the message."